Universal momentum distributions for the spin-singlet NN channels

 • A. Case of a separable potential

-• Using a simple example with a separable interaction, it is easy to test the considered approximations explicitly since all solutions are expressed in analytical form in this case.
-For the reader convenience, we give here the well-known formulas for a separable potential [26], however, supplementing them with the details of the virtual state calculation which seems to be less known.
+• Using a simple example with a separable interaction, it is easy to test the considered approximations explicitly because all solutions are expressed in analytical form in this case.
+For the reader's convenience, we give the well-known formulas for a separable potential [26], but we supplement them with the details of the virtual state calculation, which seems to be less well-known.

 $ V(k',k) = -\frac{\lambda}{2\mu} g(k')g(k),\; \lambda>0. $